box/developer.box.com/content/guides/folders/single/copy.md

   ASCII characters, forward and backward slashes (`/`, `\`), as well as names with trailing spaces are prohibited.

-  Additionally, the special names `.` and `..` are reserved names and therefore also prohibited.
+  Additionally, the names `.` and `..` are reserved names and therefore also prohibited.
 </Message>